Royal Enfield Hunter 350

 Should I buy the Hunter 350?

-The Royal Enfield Hunter 350 is the latest entrant in the 350-cc lineup of the company.
+The Royal Enfield Hunter 350 is the latest entrant in the 350cc lineup of the company.
 It has a new design that we’ve never seen on any Royal Enfield before.
 It looks retro as well as modern.
-Also, the quality, fit, and finish of the bike are very good.
-Its small size and light weight make it an easy-handling bike in the city.
-Also, its engine has very good low-end torque, which makes it even easier to ride.
-But, with a stiff rear suspension and fewer features, it might not appeal to everyone.
-We recommend it to those who want the torquey engine performance of Royal Enfield but with a fresh and youthful design.
+Also, the quality, fit, & finish of the bike is very good.
+Its small size and less weight make it an easy-handling bike inside the city.
+Also, its engine has very good low-end torque that makes it even easier to ride.
+But, with a stiff rear suspension & less features, it might not appeal to everyone.
+We recommend it to those who want the torquey engine performance of Royal Enfield but with a fresh & youthful design.

 - The Hunter 350 has a different design than the rest of the bikes from Royal Enfield.
 It looks beautiful & proportionate from every angle.
 Also, the modern roadster layout is youthful & attractive to young buyers who don’t want a retro bike.
 But, the size of the bike is small.
 The front profile has good road presence but it might look as big from the rear as it looks from the front.
 Overall, we liked its design along with good build quality & paint quality.